Brazil's Supreme Court nears a verdict in coup plot trial of former President Jair Bolsonaro

-BRASILIA, Brazil (AP) — Brazil's former President Jair Bolsonaro came one step closer to knowing his fate as a panel of the country’s Supreme Court started voting on Tuesday on whether the ex-leader plotted to overthrow democracy and hang onto power illegally after his 2022 electoral defeat.
+BRASILIA, Brazil (AP) — Brazil’s former President Jair Bolsonaro was one step away from being convicted for attempting a coup, after two Supreme Court justices voted Tuesday to find the right-wing leader guilty of trying to illegally hang onto power.

+Three members of the five-judge panel trying Bolsonaro's case must support a conviction, in a process that can last several days.
+Two judges voted for conviction before proceedings were adjourned until Wednesday.
+Three more must cast their votes.

-Justice Alexandre de Moraes, who is overseeing the case and considered by Bolsonaro supporters a foe, said the far-right politician who governed Brazil between 2019 and 2022 was the leader of a coup plot, and voted in favor of convicting him.
+Justice Alexandre de Moraes, who is overseeing the case and is considered by Bolsonaro supporters a foe, said the far-right politician who governed Brazil between 2019 and 2022 was the leader of a coup plot and of a criminal organization, and voted in favor of convicting him.

+Justice Flávio Dino also voted to convict Bolsonaro.
+Proceedings were then adjourned, with court sessions scheduled every day through Friday.

+As de Moraes spoke, Dino and another justice, Cármen Lúcia, nodded.
+But Justice Luiz Fux told de Moraes that he planned to disagree with parts of his ruling.

-De Moraes spoke for about five hours, listing a series of “executory acts” that he said made up the attempted coup, including casting unfounded doubts on the country's electoral voting system, drafting a decree to suspend the result of the election which Bolsonaro lost, and the Jan.
-8 riots which De Moraes said aimed at forcing a military takeover.
+De Moraes spoke for about five hours, listing a series of “executory acts” that he said made up the attempted coup, including casting unfounded doubts on the country's electoral voting system, drafting a decree to suspend the result of the election which Bolsonaro lost, and riots on Jan.
+8, 2023, which de Moraes said were aimed at forcing a military takeover.

-De Moraes refuted Bolsonaro’s claim that when he discussed “possibilities” of staying in power, he did so within the limits of the law.
+De Moraes rejected Bolsonaro’s claim that when he discussed “possibilities” of staying in power, he did so within the limits of the law.

 Bolsonaro did not attend the court, and his lawyers declined to speak to the press on Tuesday.
-Judicial police officers carrying assault weapons were present in the court room and in the nearby lobbies, a sign of the high-profile nature of the case.
+Judicial police officers carried assault weapons in the court room and in the nearby lobbies, in a sign of the high-profile nature of the case.

-The far-right ex-president is facing five counts at trial for allegedly conspiring to stage a coup after his narrow loss to current President Luiz Inácio Lula da Silva, a leftist who first won the presidency two decades earlier.
+The former president is facing five counts for allegedly attempting a coup after his narrow loss to current President Luiz Inácio Lula da Silva.

-If convicted by the five-judge panel in the verdict expected Thursday or Friday, Bolsonaro could be sentenced to decades behind bars.

 Bolsonaro has always denied any wrongdoing, repeatedly calling the trial a politically motivated attack.